 Description

-Number 12 is of L-plan form at the end of the street.
-Number 13, now demolished, would have had a similar plan, blocking the end of the street in the manner of numbers 3 and 4.
-Number 12 is entered from a door in line with the terrace, above which is a window.
-The facade facing up street has a modern horizontal-headed opening through to the rear and one window to each of the upper floors, both 2/2 sliding sash.
+Number 12 is of L-plan form at the end of the street, positioned as a corner closing block in the same manner as numbers 3 and 4 below.
+It is entered from a door aligned with the terrace line, above which is a window.
+The facade facing up the street has a modern horizontal-headed opening through to the rear and one window to each of the upper floors, both in 2/2 sliding sash format.

-Number 8 to the east of numbers 1-7, Terraces 1 and 2 originally faced a terrace comprising numbers 13-22, but this has been cleared to form an open space.
+Terrace 3 formerly faced a parallel terrace comprising numbers 13-22, which has since been cleared to form an open space.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.